dennisshushack/BA_Thesis_PI/helpers/CPU-Memory-Utilization-Measurement-Script/README.md

 Preprocess KERN	28.16	84.28
 Preprocess KERN with baseline	25.19	45.58
 ```
 The row with baseline means the baseline has already been deducted from the new measurement.
 It is the one you need.
+So pre-processing RES monitoring data took 25.19 % CPU and 45.58 % Memory.